microsoft/vscode-nodebook/README.md

 # vscode-nodebook README

-This is the README for your extension "vscode-nodebooks".
+This is the README for your extension "vscode-nodebook".
 After writing up a brief description, we recommend including the following sections.

 ## Features